Nephrectomy

 • Uncontrolled coagulopathy.

-Postoperative monitoring should include blood pressure and renal function tests, avoiding strenuous activity for at least 6 weeks.
-Patients should follow medical instructions regarding painkillers and antibiotics, and undergo regular urine and imaging follow-up.
+Postoperative monitoring of blood pressure and renal function is essential, along with avoiding strenuous activity for at least 6 weeks.
+Patients should follow medical instructions regarding pain management and antibiotics, and undergo regular urine and imaging follow-up.

 Interactions with Other Treatments